 The Pre-departure Orientation meetings occur before your program begins.

-Spring Abroad – pre-departure orientation in the fall.
+Spring Abroad – pre-departure orientation in the fall semester, this is a 1-credit class.

-Summer Abroad – pre-departure orientation in the spring.
+Summer Abroad – pre-departure orientation in the spring, this 2 mandatory meetings.

-Fall Abroad – pre-departure orientation in the spring and/or summer.
+Fall Abroad – pre-departure orientation in the spring semester, this is a 1-credit class.

 In the meetings, you will learn about Italy and get prepared to live there; register for housing; register for classes; and hear from former study abroad students about their experience.
 The meetings are mandatory and if you fail to attend and complete the required forms and responsibilities, you may not be able to go abroad.